 The Group also has a portfolio of zinc development projects in all regions in which the Group operates, but predominantly in Australia.
-Following the Acquisition, the Group continues to review its projects and planned capital expenditure in light of all relevant factors, including market conditions and the Group's overall financial targets.
+The Group continually reviews its projects and planned capital expenditure in light of all relevant factors, including market conditions and the Group's overall financial targets.